 Smedley leaves Ferrari and follows Massa to Williams 25 February, 2014 Rob Smedley and Felipe Massa at their final race with Ferrari – the 2014 Brazilian GP Former Ferrari Race Engineer Rob Smedley is following Brazilian driver Felipe Massa to the Williams Formula 1 team, where he will take on the new role of Head Of Vehicle Performance.
 Williams said on Tuesday that Smedley, whose radio conversations with Massa during races have made him an F1 personality, would start work before the Bahrain Grand Prix, in April.
 The Briton had been expected to move to Williams after Massa, with whom he had forged a close working relationship, joined the team from Ferrari at the end of 2013.
 At the German Grand Prix in 2010, it was Smedley who gave Massa the message ‘Fernando is faster than you’ when Ferrari controversially decided to impose team orders to ensure that Spaniard Fernando Alonso won the race.
 Rob Smedley with Felipe Massa The order, which has gone down in F1 lore, was devastating for Massa who had been on course for his first win since 2008 – the year before he suffered a near-fatal head injury.
 He finished second.
 Massa’s race engineer this year will be Andrew Murdoch, who worked previously with departed Venezuelan Pastor Maldonado.
 Williams said Richard Lockwood had also joined the team from Marussia as Head Of Race Strategy.
 Technical head Pat Symonds said that the latest appointments reflected the former Champions’ determination to move back up the grid after a disappointing 2013 season.
 Williams finished ninth overall last year with a meagre five points.
 “2014 gives us the biggest change to the technical regulations that I have seen in my career, and so it will be important to add further depth to the talent that we already have here,” Symonds said in a statement.
 (Reuters) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.